Bitcoin-com/slp-wallet-sdk-ios/README.md

 ### Setup URL + API Key (Not required :warning:, nice to have :dash:)

-The SDK is using https://rest.bitcoin.com, so if you would like to upgrade your rate limit of call, you may configure the SDK with an API key as shown bellow.
+The SDK uses https://rest.bitcoin.com which by default is limited to up to 60 calls per minute per IP address.
+If you would like to increase your REST calls limit rate, please contact [Bitcoin.com's team](https://developer.bitcoin.com/rest/) to obtain an API key.
+You may configure the SDK to work with an API key or with your own REST API, as shown below:

 Add your setup to your ```AppDelegate.swift``` as follows: